convissor/login-security-solution/readme.txt

 1. Please don't change formatting inside the `.po` file
 1. __Run `git diff` before all commits.__  Ensure only expected changes are being made.
-1. Do not translate items that have a comment above them saying `Translation from WordPress.`  Those phrases are already translated in Wordporess' core.
+1. Do NOT translate items that have a comment above them saying `Translation from WordPress.
+DO NOT TRANSLATE IT IN THIS PLUGIN.` When starting a new translation, please take a look at an existing `.po` file to see which strings they are.
+Those phrases are already translated in WordPress' core.
 Leaving them untranslated here ensures consistency with the rest of WordPress.
 1. To start a new translation: